-Property manager for Harcourts Mandurah, Sam Delaney advised anyone experiencing this situation to immediately advise their property manager in writing, providing as much information as possible, as well as the details of conversation had with the strata company.
+Property manager for Harcourts Mandurah, Sam Delaney advised anyone with a noise complaint to immediately advise their property manager in writing, providing as much information as possible, as well as the details of conversation had with the strata company.

 “The shire will be able to discuss the noise levels and maybe able to take the matter further if the noise levels are deemed to be above those that are acceptable.”

 Once you have those readings, provide them to your property manager.

 All strata residents must follow the strata scheme by-laws.
 By-laws will usually include restrictions on noise and disturbances to neighbours.

 “If the noise level is deemed to be of a unacceptable level then the Strata would be obligated under section 12.B of the Strata by laws to make contact with the other parties and, if necessary, issue a breach,” Sam said.